eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## 2. Gameplay

 ### Game Overview
-Blockchainia: CardBrawl combines resource collection and crafting with a complex battle system.
+EterraCards combines resource collection and crafting with a complex battle system.
 Players compete against AI NPCs to mine Resources to enhance their genetically unique cards, driving players to level up to enable higher stakes games.
 Players Ante-up a small fee to play against AI NPCs who drop valuable Resources upon losing.
 These resources are needed to engage with the crafting system.
 Cards can be acquired through minting Card Packs, while Resources in the form of Ingredients, Materials, and Essence must be won through playing Card games through the Ante-up system.

 CardBrawl is played on a four-by-four (4x4) four grid of blank squares where cards will be placed as the game progresses.
 At the start of each game, up to six squares may be blocked from play, referred to as Grid Lock.
 Each card has four numbers, one in each Cardinal Direction, referred to as "Face Values".
 Each individual number is referred to as a Rank, representing its strength in that direction.
 These numbers range from one to ten, ten being represented by the letter 'A'.
 Cards can have elemental alignments that affect the game play if there are elemental icons on the game board.